-And if you’re willing to look beyond how the Western media portrays Iran, and see the country and the people for how they really are, you are going to have a trip filled with happiness, adventures and the most wonderful memories.
+If you’re willing to look beyond how the Western media portrays Iran, and see the people and the country for how they really are, you are going to have a trip filled with wonderful memories, adventures and happiness.

-Plus you will leave having made a lot of Iranian friends as Iranian people are some of the most friendly people in the world!
+Plus Iranian people are some of the most friendly people in the world so you will leave having made a lot of Iranian friends!
 Heck check out Marco Ferrarese’s story on how he hitchhiked across Iran if you still need convincing!

 Day 1: Tehran